NCGAS/Useful-Scripts/README.md

 # Useful-Scripts
-Some useful scripts we use all the time for quick manipulation of the files
+Some useful scripts we use all the time for quick manipulation of files.
+Most of these scripts are written by us, but we do use others scripts as well, as mentioned below.

 ## RunSeqLength
 sequence length in a multifasta file \